sensslen/Cgf.CameraControl.Main.Core/README.md

 # Cgf.CameraControl

+REPOSITORY OBSOLETE NOTICE: Please note that this repository is now obsolete. it is superseeded by github.com/sensslen/Cgf.CameraControl.Main.Cli and other repositories in the same namespace.

 This project consists of the components that can be used to control Cameras and a Video mixer using a gamepad in order to allow one operator for the whole System.

 ## Components